openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 The following additional Credential Issuer metadata parameters are defined for this Credential Format for use in the `credential_configurations_supported` parameter, in addition to those defined in (#credential-issuer-parameters).

+* `claims`: OPTIONAL.
+An array of claims description objects as defined in (#claims-description-issuer-metadata).
 * `credential_definition`: REQUIRED.
 Object containing the detailed description of the Credential type.
-It consists of the following parameters defined by this specification:
+It consists of the following parameter:
   * `type`: REQUIRED.
 Array designating the types a certain Credential type supports, according to [@VC_DATA], Section 4.3.
-  * `credentialSubject`: OPTIONAL.
-An array of claims description objects as defined in (#claims-description-issuer-metadata).

 The following is a non-normative example of an object containing the `credential_configurations_supported` parameter for Credential Format `jwt_vc_json`: